How to Record Your Songs in a Professional Recording Studio

 Songwriter Interview with Ian Sherwood

-If you are thinking of going all in on a professionally recorded CD or EP, or trying to get the best results from your home studio, you can learn from Ian Sherwood’s experience with his 5th studio album Bring the Light.
-Ian told me the step by step, behind the scene, story of recording his album: from choosing the songs, to recording, post production, to receiving his CDs from the manufacturer.
+If you’re thinking of going all in on a professionally recorded CD or EP, or trying to get the best results from your home studio, you can learn from Ian’s experience with his 5th studio album Bring the Light.
+Ian Sherwood tells the behind the scene story of recording his album, from choosing the songs, to recording, post production, to receiving his CDs from the manufacturer.

 My Take: my after-the-interview personal commentary and clarifying comments.